AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 - Manages completed courses for academic record keeping

 **ReviewManager**
-- Manages course reviews from students, storing reviews in a Map by course code
+- Manages course reviews **in-memory** using a Map.
+Now operates in a "RAM-first" model.

 **ReviewStorage**
-- Handles persistence of review data to file using pipe-delimited format
+- Handles the low-level reading and writing of review data to the `data/reviews.txt` file.

-**ReviewCleaner**
-- Automatically cleans data file by removing incomplete or corrupted review entries during the save process to maintain data integrity.

-**ReviewSyncManager**
-- Manages the automatic saving of data.
-- Implements a shutdown hook to ensure all in-memory review data is flushed to disk via `ReviewStorage` and `ReviewCleaner` upon application exit, preventing data loss.
+**ExitSaveManager**
+- New component that detects unsaved in-memory reviews during a graceful shutdown (via `bye` command) and prompts the user (yes/no) to persist them.

 **RatingManager**
-- Manages course ratings from students, storing ratings in a map by course code.
+- Manages course ratings from students, storing ratings in a map by module code.

 **RatingStats**
 - Represents the aggregate statistics (sum, count, average) for a specific course's ratings.

 **RatingStorage**
 - Handles persistence of rating data to the local file system using pipe-delimited format.

+**ScoreManager**
+- Orchestrates in-memory map `<MODULE_CODE: {component: value}>` and persistence.

+**ScoreStorage**
+- Handles persistence of score data to the local file system using pipe-delimited format.

 ### Command Execution Flow